colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 Attempting to implement a method that chooses the best basis between Power, Laguerre, and Hermite based on the greatest $R^2_{adj}$ value via [this](https://www.sciencedirect.com/science/article/pii/S0165188913000493) paper.
 Adapted path conditions to non-zero cash flow to increase accuracy.
 This provides a greater lower bound for sub-optimal point elimination (layman: throws out more points to increase accuracy).
 Implemented Andersen trigger method to speed up convergence and maximize the average cutoff over simulated paths.

+Might abandon choosing the best basis since the point of this is to be faster; this makes it slower although more accurate.

 ## My Review of C++
 Fast.
 Also makes me want to scoop my eyes out.